 Spring break means sunshine and outdoor fun.
-But if a trip to Florida or the Caribbean is not in your family's plan this season, a low-key getaway that's closer to home is an ideal way to welcome warmer weather.
+But if a trip to Florida or the Caribbean is not in your family's plan this season, a low-key vacation that's closer to home is an ideal way to welcome warmer weather.

 Crystal Springs Resort – Hamburg

 When it's too warm for skiing and too chilly for outdoor swimming, this resort's tropical indoor pool oasis is the place to be.
 Featuring an underground aquarium, huge waterslide, and hot tub all surrounded by lush foliage, the Biosphere Pool Complex is a winner with families staying at the resort.
 Dining options range from cafe fare to the upscale Restaurant Latour, which boasts an award-winning wine cellar.
 Though the golf courses are not scheduled to open until May, hiking, biking, and horseback trails should be open weather-permitting, along with tennis courts.

 Camp along the river and have water sports at your disposal at Delaware Valley Family Campground.

 Tucked along the scenic Delaware River, this family-friendly campsite offers cabins as well as trailer rentals, a family game room, mini-golf, and basketball courts.
 The heated outdoor pool and kiddie pool open in warmer weather.
 Spring specials and discounts begin April 1.

 RELATED: Hop Aboard the Easter Express Train in Jersey

 Enjoy the gorgeous views at High Point State Park.
 Photo by Jason Jenkins via Flickr.